 At some point in your career, you can start to think that going freelance with your consultancy might be a nice idea.
-Whether it’s something you’ve considered thoroughly, or have just come up with, the life of a freelancer can be quite tempting.
+Whether it’s something you’ve considered thoroughly or have just come up with, the life of a freelancer can be quite tempting.
 Not only are you free to choose your clients and your rates, but your working hours too.
-Sometimes it’s that levels of flexibility that draw people in.
+Sometimes it’s that level of flexibility that draws people in.

 Do You Have What It Takes?

 First of all, you really have to consider your personality type here.
 Being freelance takes a lot to become successful.
 It’s far from a passive job where you can clock in, get the work done, and clock out again.
 You need a lot of motivation.
 Because not only do you have to get out there and find your clients, you often have to chase them for money too.
 It takes a certain kind of person to be able to do it all.
 But if you’re driven enough, there’s no reason why you couldn’t become a successful freelancer.Being freelance takes a lot to become successful.
 It’s far from a passive job where you can clock in, get the work done, and clock out again.
 You need a lot of motivation.Click To Tweet

 How Are You Financially?

 Before you take a huge leap into the freelance world, you have to look at your finances.
 If you’re barely making rent and your fridge is bare, throwing away a stable income might not be the best idea for you.
 When you go freelance full-time, it’s a good idea to have savings behind you.
 Because you can’t always count on having a regular paycheck.
 So you need to make sure that you can pay your rent if a client pays you late or not at all.

 Can You Market Yourself?